lacework-dev/container-auto-scan/README.md

 # Lacework Auto Scanner

-This project aims to make it easy to trigger vulnerability assessments for active containers that have integrated container registries within Lacework.
+The aim of this project is to make it simple to trigger vulnerability assessments for containers which are active and have integrated container registries in Lacework.

 ## How It Works